on-api/on-api/2.5.0/spec_sp/contacts.md

-# Contact information to end user
+# Contact information for end customers

-## Description
-The API enables Communication Operators to query the Service Provider for contact details to an end user.
+The API enables the CO to request contact information for an end customer from the SP.

-_**Note:**_  This API is hosted by the service provider, and the communication operator is the client.
+## Usage

+The CO requests contact information for a customer identified with the `spReference` that was provided by the SP during activation.
+The CO must also provide either a `reason` or a `spTicketReference` in the request.

-## Specification
+## Request
-The fields `reason` and `spTicketReference` is used to able to track requests of personal information.
-Providing spTicketReference makes `reason` unnecessary.

 Request information with a reason:

 ```http
 POST /2.4/contacts/{ spReference }